 We won’t delve into the details of how to improve a low credit score here, but if you’re worried about how it looks, Money Saving Expert also has some great advice on Credit Ratings.

-Once you know your budget, you should also take time to think about what you’re looking for as an individual tenant, or as a group, in order to find well-suited student properties.
+Once you know your budget, you should take time to think about what you’re looking for as an individual tenant, or as a group, in order to find well-suited student properties.

-Does it need to be close to the campus to facilitate a short walk to uni, saving travel costs, or do you have a bike or car and are willing to live a little further out?
+Does it need to be close to the campus to facilitate a short walk to uni, saving travel costs.
+Or do you have a bike or car and are willing to live a little further out?
 If you’re OK with having a little extra travel time added to your uni commute, properties a little further out are often far more affordable.

-Do you feel like you’d like to live in the centre of a hive of student activity and social life, somewhere more cultural and varied with independent traders and restaurants, or simply somewhere that gives you a bit of peace and quiet?
+Do you feel like you’d like to live in the centre of a hive of student activity and social life, or somewhere more cultural and varied with independent traders and restaurants, or simply somewhere that gives you a bit of peace and quiet?

 Answering questions like this before booking viewings will help you hugely in whittling down a long shortlist of properties into the ones that could really feel like home.